Punctuation Marks: How to Use a Semicolon

 - I have lived in several different cities: San Francisco, California; Haiku, Hawaii; and Santa Barbara, California.

 - When I was in fourth grade, I won the spelling bee for my entire school and went to the district championships.
-I practiced every night, memorized all the words on the list, and felt confident that I had a shot at winning; I got nervous on stage and misspelled one of the words even though I knew the proper spelling.
+I practiced every night, memorized all the words on the list, and felt confident that I had a shot at winning; I got nervous on stage and misspelled one of the words even though I knew the correct spelling.

-- I’m fascinated by names and their meanings; Melissa means honey bee.
+- I’m fascinated by names and their meanings; Melissa means “honey bee.”

-- There’s nothing like the gentle drum of water hitting against the window pane; I love the rain.
+- There’s nothing like the gentle drum of water hitting the window pane; I love the rain.

 - This is not only a grammar post, it’s also a tag from Rudy Amid in which I’m asked to write seven weird facts about myself; the seventh is that I’m using my blog to multitask and be a good sport about memes.

 In many cases, semicolon use is appropriate or grammatically correct, but when a period will do the trick, go with two separate sentences.
-In other words, if you can choose between separating clauses by a semicolon or writing two separate sentences (using a period), write two separate sentences.
+In other words, if you can choose between separating clauses with a semicolon or writing two separate sentences (using a period), write two separate sentences.
 This makes text easier to read.